appbaseio/Docs/src/scalr/javascript/javascript-intro.md

 In this tutorial, we have learnt how to index new data and stream both individual data and results of an expressive query.
 [Appbase.io](https://appbase.io) supports a wide range of queries.

-For next steps, check out our [Javascript API reference](https://docs.appbase.io/scalr/javascript/api-reference.html).
+For next steps, check out our [JavaScript API reference](https://docs.appbase.io/scalr/javascript/api-reference.html).